hoomanhanaei/DS_101/README.md

 # Week 01 Assignment: Epileptic Seizure Data Preparation
+Exploring real-world problems.
+First steps to approach large-scale data and developing a rationale.

 ## Overview
 As a Data Scientist, you often have lots of data at your disposal.
 Unfortunately, data from real-life cases is often not nicely structured.
 We need to manipulate the unstructured and/or messy data into a structured or clean form.